anandangalig/TitleCase/README.md

 # _titleCase_

-#### _Web app that takes in a user inputed string and formats it in accordance to book title case rules, it will use php, silex, twig, and tests (phpunit).
+#### _Web app that takes in a user inputted string and formats it in accordance to book title case rules using php, silex, twig, and tests (phpunit).
 09.12.16_

 #### By _**Alexandre Leibler, Kyle Fisher, Anand Angalig**_